RamnathKumar181/Brain-based-Subject-Identification/README.md

 * We also test ML models such as K-Nearest Neighbors, Random Forest, Gradient Boosting, and Support Vector Machines (with Radial and Linear kernel functions) on the same datasets with a domain-induced pre-processing. ([Riemann Time](https://github.com/pyRiemann/pyRiemann), [Riemann Frequency](https://github.com/pyRiemann/pyRiemann) and [Riemann CSP](https://hal.archives-ouvertes.fr/file/index/docid/681328/filename/Barachant_tbme_final.pdf)).
 * We also test these models against there train-split ratio to induce the minimum amount of data needed for the model to make sound results.
 * The novelty of this repository is its extension to evaluate the attribution problem for subject identification.
 We study various attribution methods such as- Analyzing activations, and Deep dream.
+* Furthermore, we attempt to study the robustness of our models using intruder detection.
+The idea of the experiment is to hold out subjects during training and asking the model to predict whether the subject is an intruder or not.
+We do this using a confidence threshold, and visualize these results using the ROC curve as showed in `plots`!

 In this repo, we share our codes from our experiment settings for different sleep stages - AWA, REM, S1, S2 and SWS.
 The codes have been simplified and have been segregated based on the dataset, for easy use and understanding.